Aung San Suu Kyi's National League for Democracy wins historic super-majority in Myanmar's parliament.

 Military still holds many of the cards

-The public is electing 168 of the 224 representatives in the upper house of the national parliament, with the remaining quarter of the seats reserved for lawmakers appointed by the military.
+The public is electing 168 of the 224 representatives in the upper house of the national parliament, with the remaining quarter of seats reserved for lawmakers appointed by the military.

 In the lower house, 325 of the 440 seats are up for grabs.
 Another 110 are reserved for military appointees, while voting has reportedly been canceled in the remaining five electable lower house seats because of security concerns.